FredericLoge/datacamp-olympics/README.md

 In the `data/` folder there are two Comma Separated Values (CSV) files, `athlete_events.csv` and  `noc_regions.csv`.

 ## Part 1: preliminary data inspection, simple questions

+The first part of the datacamp is a fixed list of questions you should answer, in order to reproduce the basic first steps of dataset inspection.
 - load each csv file in a pandas DataFrame
 - briefly inspect each dataset: which information do they hold?
 - combine the information from both dataframes into a single one, using `pd.merge` based on their common column.
-Drop the two old dataframes.
+Delete the two old dataframes.
+In the new dataframe, drop the `NOC` and `notes` columns.
 - how many lines are there in the main dataset?
 Is this size problematic?
 - what is the time range of the data?
 - how many distinct athletes are in the dataset?